lescanico/inbasketosis/reports/Project_Summary.md

 # Executive Summary

 This study quantifies the "invisible work" of Epic in-basket messaging in outpatient psychiatry.
 Using de-identified audit data (July 2024–June 2025) from 56 clinicians, we measured message volume, handling time, timing (after-hours), and variation across providers.
-Clinicians spent 1,925.4 hours on inbox work, equivalent to 1.01 FTE, with 40.2% after hours; workload varied 27.5× between lowest and highest.
-Twelve clinicians (21%) accounted for a disproportionate share, suggesting concentrated risk for burnout and error.
-This study evaluates the proposed MPM responsiveness metric (>=85% within two business days, 5% of incentive) and shows how unadjusted timeliness targets, without staffing or case-mix adjustment, can amplify burden on high-need panels.
+Clinicians spent 15,439.5 hours on inbox work, equivalent to 8.0 FTE, with 5.1% after hours; workload varied 27.2× between lowest and highest.
+Fourteen clinicians (25%) accounted for a disproportionate share, suggesting concentrated risk for burnout and error.
+This study evaluates the proposed MPM responsiveness metric (≥85% within two business days, 5% of incentive) and shows how unadjusted timeliness targets, without staffing or case-mix adjustment, can amplify burden on high-need panels.
 We recommend making inbox work visible in capacity planning, adjusting metrics for panel complexity and coverage, implementing team-based routing, and providing dedicated support.
 Recognizing and resourcing inbox work is essential for safe, sustainable outpatient psychiatry.

 ---